johnsoncm/hw9_Readme_Generator/Develop/projectREADME.md

   ## License

-  This project is licensed under the MIT
+  This project is licensed under the IPL 1.0

   ## Questions

-  If you have any questions about the repo, please contact me directly at:
+  If you have any questions about the repo, please contact me directly at: johnsoncm3@gmail.com

-  You can find more of my work at:
+  You can find more of my work at: www.github.com/johnsoncm